Dublin

 Transfers

 According to Article 127 of the Asylum Act, an asylum seeker who is subject to the Dublin procedure has the same rights and obligations as an asylum seeker in the regular procedure until the date when the transfer is effectively carried out.
-This means that he or she has the right to stay in the regional centres until the date he or she is actually transferred to the responsible Member State.
+This means that they have the right to stay in the regional centres until the date they are actually transferred to the responsible Member State.

 Nevertheless, IGI-DAI may reduce or withdraw the material reception conditions of asylum seekers, including asylum seekers subject to the Dublin procedure.
 The motivated decision may be challenged in court.[9]